Gravitational Production of Spin-3/2 Particles During Reheating: Summary

 We have not included the production of gravitinos from inflatino exchange as that production is suppressed due to mixing with inflatinos.
 A quantitative measure of the abundance in that case would require an analysis similar to what is done in \cite{Nilles:2001fg}.

 Of course we do not know how dark the dark sector is.
 At its darkest, gravitational interactions may play a leading role in the production of dark matter.
-A generic Rarita-Schwinger is easily overproduced in the early Universe through its (minimal) gravitational coupling to the the inflaton.
+A generic Rarita-Schwinger is easily overproduced in the early Universe through its (minimal) gravitational coupling to the inflaton.
 We have derived strong limits on the raritron mass in this case, though depending on the detailed model, unitarity limits may be even stronger.
 The gravitino in models of broken supersymmetry can also be produced gravitationally, however only the transverse components are produced as the longitudinal states are primarily composed of the inflatino.
 In this case the standard thermal production of gravitinos still provides limits on its mass and the inflationary reheating temperature.

-\acknowledgements The authors thank K. Benakli, E. Dudas, and G. Casagrande for extremely valuable discussions during the completion of our work.
+\acknowledgements The authors thank K. Benakli, G. Casagrande, E. Dudas, A. Guillen, E. Kolb, and A. Long for extremely valuable discussions during the completion of our work.
 This project has received support from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 860881-HIDDeN, and the IN2P3 Master Projet UCMN.
 The work of K.K. was supported in part by JSPS KAKENHI No. 20H00160.
 The work of K.A.O.~was supported in part by DOE grant DE-SC0011842 at the University of Minnesota.
 The work of S.V. was supported in part by DOE grant DE-SC0022148.